 Most curators work with collections of historical artifacts at museums or historical sites, acquiring, authenticating, storing, preserving and displaying items for the public.
 Their duties may also include conducting research, acting as museum director, interfacing with the public, planning exhibits and completing various administrative duties.
 The BLS predicted this field would see job growth of 8% between 2018 and 2028, due to ongoing public interest in museums.
 As of May 2018, the BLS estimated that curators earned an annual median salary of $53,780.

 Curators are required to obtain a high level of education by obtaining a bachelor's degree in a field like art history or museum studies, at the very least, and are often required to obtain one or more master's degrees or Ph.D.s to compete in this field.
 Curators are expected to have experience in museology as well as their specialty field, in addition to an aptitude for the latest technology in their field and design fundamentals if they manage exhibits.
 Museum study programs are available for undergraduate and graduate students, and they often cover advanced research techniques and archaeology.
 These degree programs may also include internships or a practicum for hands-on experience.

 Whether you want to work as a historian, an archaeologist, an anthropologist, or a museum curator, you'll need an advanced degree and a great deal of specialized training.
-This field is expected to experience slow-to-average job growth over the next decade, so field experience and good connections combined with a doctoral degree will offer you the best advantage when looking for a position.
+This field is expected to experience average to faster-than-average job growth over the next decade.
+Field experience and good connections combined with a doctoral degree will offer you the best advantage when looking for a position.